-My name is Liz, I’ve been attending the CGL Family & Carers service in Lewisham for over a year because my son, who is 37 now, has substance misuse problems.
+My name is Liz, I’ve been attending the Change Grow Live Family & Carers service in Lewisham for over a year because my son, who is 37 now, has substance misuse problems.
 Cannabis I know from way back when he was a teenager, I didn’t realise at the time but that’s what he was mainly smoking.
 And apparently, he’s told me subsequently, that it’s been cocaine as well.
 So as a teenager that was the problem.
 Though I did have problems from when he was a baby, he would not settle, I would cuddle him, he would not settle.
 The bonding process I think suffered, I know it did.

 As he got older he would become destructive, be aggressive, shout and swear a lot.
 It got worse and worse as he got older, into his teens.
 He would damage things, he would shout and swear at me, really bad stuff, smash doors, I’ve had cookers go and fridges.
 I tried to get a lot of help for him but really not for myself.

 He’s 37 now and he’s stopped with the cannabis but he drinks.
 He doesn’t live with me but he’s been back and forth, coming to stay with me then leaving, then coming back to stay against my better judgement.
 I found it hard, really, really difficult.
 I suffered a lot with the abuse and the aggression.
 The police were involved.